justanirudh/gossip-simulator/README.md

 Graph-2: Convergence means at least 50% of nodes have heard the rumor at least 10 times (This convergence condition is used in the final code submission)

 ### Some interesting findings in Gossip
+1. For gossip + line, if adjacent neighbours (1 or 2) are inactive for an active node, the node will always remain active as it will never hear more rumors
+2. For gossip + 2D, if adjacent neighbours (2 or 3 or 4) are inactive for an active node, the node will always remain active as it will never hear more rumors
+3. For Gossip algo where convergence is defined as all nodes hearing the rumor at least once, Full does better than 2D and Imperfect 2D for smaller values of number of nodes but as number of nodes increases Imperfect 2D does better than 2D which does better than Full which does better than Line (Graph-1)
+4. For Gossip algo where convergence is defined as at least 50% of nodes hearing the rumor 10 times, Full does better than 2D and Imperfect 2D for smaller values of number of nodes but as number of nodes increases Imperfect 2D does better than 2D which does better than Full which does better than Line (Graph-1).
+This observation is similar to that of point 4.
-1. For gossip + line, there might be cases when a set of nodes dont hear the rumor even once.
+5. For gossip + line, there might be **rare** cases when a set of nodes dont hear the rumor even once.
 This might happen if a node becomes inactive before activating its next neighbour
-2. For gossip + line, if adjacent neighbours (1 or 2) are inactive for an active node, the node will always remain active as it will never hear more rumors
-3. For gossip + 2D, if adjacent neighbours (2 or 3 or 4) are inactive for an active node, the node will always remain active as it will never hear more rumors
-4. For Gossip algo where convergence is defined as all nodes hearing the rumor at least once, Full does better than 2D and Imperfect 2D for smaller values of number of nodes but as number of nodes increases Imperfect 2D does better than 2D which does better than Full which does better than Line (Graph-1)
-5. For Gossip algo where convergence is defined as at least 50% of nodes hearing the rumor 10 times, Full does better than 2D and Imperfect 2D for smaller values of number of nodes but as number of nodes increases Imperfect 2D does better than 2D which does better than Full which does better than Line (Graph-1).
-This observation is similar to that of point 4.

 ##Push-sum
 **Convergence: For Full, 2D and imp2D, 75% of nodes have converged to a value.
 For line, 50% of nodes have converged to a value**